isaacljj/SC1015-Mini-Project/README.md

 ## About

 This is a Mini-Project for SC1015 (Intro To Data Science and Artificial Intelligence) which uses the datasets from Kaggle to analyse how having stroke can be affected by different predictors and to find a set of predictors that can be used to predict stroke.
 We did data preparation and cleaning, data visualization and analysis as well as machine learning.
+Hence, we want to use data science and ML to predict the occurrence of stroke for early detection and treatment.
+We wish to find out which factors are the most important in predicting the occurrence of stroke, and perhaps how we can prevent the aggravation of such factors.

 ### 1. Data Preparation and Cleaning
 - initial data exploration to prepare for cleaning